roadsidemultimedia/Docs/advanced/translating-dms.md

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/catalog-property-window.jpg)

-Fill the fields such as project name and so on, this informs other translators who you are and click **OK**.
-After this you will be promoted to save your file, name it based on your language, for example, a Danish translation would be saved as `dk_DK.po`and use the file type `GNU gettext catologs (*.po)`.
+Fill the out the fields such as project name and so on, this informs other translators who you are and then click **OK**.
+After this you will be prompted to save your file, name it based on your language, for example, a Danish translation would be saved as `dk_DK.po`and use the file type `GNU gettext catologs (*.po)`.
 Now the strings will be listed.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/poedit-strings.jpg)